imkyude/imkyude/README.md

-## 👋 Hello
+👋 Hi

-We are a two-person web development team focused primarily on **front-end development**.
+As front-end developers, we operate as a pair web development team.

-### 💻 What we do
+💻 What we do
-- Build clean, responsive, and well-structured user interfaces
+Create user interfaces that are clean, responsive and easy to navigate

-- Work mainly with **HTML, CSS, and JavaScript**
+Utilize HTML, CSS, and JavaScript to build user interfaces

-- Develop front-end–driven projects with a focus on usability and clarity
+Develop projects that are front-end driven and emphasize usability

-### ⚙️ Workflow
+⚙️ Workflow
-- Use **AI-assisted tools** to improve speed and consistency
+Rely on AI-assisted tools to enhance speed and consistency

-- Keep all work custom and manually reviewed
+Work custom, manually reviewed, and unique

-- Follow a simple, organized, and disciplined development process
+Stick to an organized, simple, and consistent development process

-### 🧩 Back-end
+🧩 Back-end
-- Basic back-end knowledge for simple integrations and forms
+Basic back-end for simple forms and integrations

-- Continuously improving to better support front-end projects
+Always improving to strengthen support for front-end projects

-### 🤝 Team approach
+🤝 Team approach
-We combine two complementary styles:
+We merge two complementary styles:

-- **Structure & logic**
+Structure & logic

-- **Visual balance & refinement**
+Visual balance & refinement

-This balance helps us deliver interfaces that are both reliable and polished.
+This combination enables us to strengthen interfaces and add polish.

-### 🎯 Goals
+🎯 Goals
-- Gain real-world experience through practical projects
+Develop strong, practical skills through projects that provide hands on experience

-- Improve our skills step by step
+Continue to enhance our skills incrementally

-- Build a strong foundation for future international studies
+Create a pathway for future international studies

-### 📫 Contact
+📫 Contact
-Feel free to reach out for front-end focused web projects.
+We are happy to take on projects that are centered around web development and front-end delivery.